Moving to Dubai for permanent residence with children: the best nurseries and schools

 To make the adaptation period for children in the new country as smooth as possible, you should consider the following recommendations:

-• Plan to move to UAE in the winter.
+• Plan to move to the UAE in the winter.
 The summer temperatures in Dubai can reach from +40 to +45 degrees Celsius.
-Such heat may be extremely difficult for an adult, especially for children.
+Such heat combined with high humidity may be extremely difficult for an adult, let alone for children.
 The winter in Dubai is very comfortable.
-The average day temperatures are + 20-25 degrees Celsius, at night the average temperatures are around + 15-17 degrees Celsius.
+The average day temperatures are +20–25 degrees Celsius, at night the average temperatures are around +15–20 degrees Celsius.
 In a few months, the child will be able to adapt to a new climate and it will be easier to cope with the coming summer heat.

-• Use sunscreen and sun protection - this will protect the baby's sensitive skin and prevent overheating.
+• Use sunscreen and sun protection, which will protect the baby’s sensitive skin and prevent overheating.

 • Allow children to visit relatives.
 At first, children may miss their grandparents.
 If possible, arrange holidays in your home country.